 McLaughlin landed in Rio two years later for the 2016 Olympics as the youngest U.S. Olympian to compete in track and field since 1972.
 During the Olympic Track and Field Trials where McLauglin qualified for Rio, she broke the World Junior record in the 400-meter hurdles with a time of 54.15 seconds.
 She broke it again the following year with a time of 54.03 seconds, and again two weeks after that during the USATF Outdoor Track and Field Championship with a time of 53.82.

 McLaughlin told Letsrun.com after the event that “it was a fast race,” and she was happy with her performance.
 With a smile on her face she gave credit to her competitors saying, “I knew these women were going to go fast out of [lanes] one, two and three.”

 She broke the 400-meter hurdle again in 2018 with a time of 53.60 seconds.

 McLauglin spent one season at the University of Kentucky and ended the season as the NCAA champion in 400-meter hurdles.
 She left Kentucky to pursue her dreams as a full-time professional athlete.
 Because of her performances before going pro, she won the International Amaetur Athletic Federation Rising Star award in 2018, where she was up against a class of talented athletes across Ethiopia, Kenya, and Jamaica.

-While McLauglin will have to wait until 2021 to compete for Olympic gold, she’s using her time off from competition to train harder.
+While McLauglin waited until 2021 to compete for Olympic gold, she’s used her time off from competition to train harder.
 She told The Guardian, “This just gives us more time to prepare mentally and physically.”